-The dome occupies a height of 96 metres, making it one of the tallest building in Budapest along with the St Stephens Basilica.
+The dome occupies a height of 96 metres, making it one of the tallest buildings in Budapest along with the St Stephens Basilica.
 The number 96 is important in Hungary as it marks the nation’s millennium in 1896 as well as the conquest of the Kingdom in 896.
-Inside the building you will see statues of Hungarian rulers, Transylvanian leaders and other famous military figures.
+Inside the building, you will see statues of Hungarian rulers, Transylvanian leaders, and other famous military figures.

 Guided tours of 45 minutes to an hour are available to explore the parliament building interiors and learn about their history.
 Book your guided tour to the Hungarian Parliament here.